Most businesses often face several challenges when it comes to manual SQL tuning. This is where automatic tuning methods come in handy for them.

-- ADDM- The full form of ADDM is the Automatic Database Diagnostic Monitor or the ADDM.
-It analyses information collected from the AWR for potential performance issues with the Oracle database that also includes high load SQL statements.
+- ADDM- The full form of ADDM is the Automatic Database Diagnostic Monitor or ADDM.
+It analyses information collected from the AWR for potential performance issues with the Oracle database that also includes high-load SQL statements.

 How Can Businesses Boost the Efficiency of SQL Statements?